Skip to content

 Running Docker Containers

-Follow these steps to use the application with docker.
+The following steps describe how to use the application with Docker.

-The DTaaS application requires multiple configuration files.
-The list of configuration files to be modified are given for each scenario.
+The DTaaS platform requires multiple configuration files.
+The list of configuration files to be modified is provided for each scenario.

 Development Environment